Shadow of a Doubt (1995 film): Reception

 Andy Webb of The Movie Scene awarded the film 3 out of 5 stars, saying that Shadow of a Doubt "ends up entertaining but in a bit of a bad movie way due to the over the top performances and a variety of forced scenes."
 Nevertheless, he recommended it to fans of Brian Dennehy.

+Carole Horst of Variety wrote, "Dennehy turns in a fine perf as Charlie, and is believable as a recovering alcoholic, but Balk, batting her huge eyes and coming off like a mini Lana Turner with her platinum hair, is the telepic's saving grace as she both seduces the audience and turns on the innocent charm when it's necessary.
+Bedelia is almost silly as the hardened femme fatale widow, with her '40s hairdos and clipped line delivery."